edk0/spy/doc/intro.rst

    uses ``<string>`` as a :meth:`str.format` format string on the input.
-   Positional parameters like ``{0}`` index into the input value, and named ones access the scope the fragment is executing, so the full input value is available as ``{pipe}}``.
+   Positional parameters like ``{0}`` index into the input value, and named ones access the local scope of the fragment, so the full input value is available as ``{pipe}}``.

    .. code-block:: console